davidmrowe/www.rowerunning.co.uk/_posts/2016/2016-05-03-three-forts-challenge-1-may-2016.md

   - "david"
 ---

-A year ago we had friends staying with us for the weekend and whilst I spent all day Sunday [riding 100+ miles around the Isle of Wight in the rain](/2015/05/isle-of-wight-randonnee-2015/) at a cyclingevent our friends took part in the Three Forts Challenge - a rather hilly marathon (or half marathon) held near Worthing (about 15 miles from home).
+A year ago we had friends staying with us for the weekend and whilst I spent all day Sunday [riding 100+ miles around the Isle of Wight in the rain](/2015/05/isle-of-wight-randonnee-2015/) at a cycling event our friends took part in the Three Forts Challenge - a rather hilly marathon (or half marathon) held near Worthing (about 15 miles from home).

 This year our friends were coming back to stay and I really didn't fancy such a tough day in the saddle - especially with my lack of bike riding this year.